Role Based Access Control (RBAC)

 If you have multiple people with the same permissions set, you can create a User Group, which essentially is a permissions template.
-When you create a user, instead of setting his permissions, you can instead assign him to a group.
+When you create a user, instead of setting their permissions, you can instead assign them to a group.
 If you update the permissions of the user group, all the users assigned to it get those updated permissions.
 Additionally, if you deactivate the user group, all users in it will be disabled as well.
 This feature is enabled for all Tyk SaaS users.
 For On-Premises installations, this feature is available for customers with at least a 5-node or Cloud Native Unlimited-node license.

 Multi-team setup using API Ownership

 If you have multiple teams inside your organisation, where each team maintains its own APIs and you want to limit access of the dashboard to the team level, you should use our API ownership feature.
 For each API, you can assign owners, where an owner can be either an individual user or user group.
-And only owners have access to these APIs, and objects created based on them like policies or analytics.
+Only owners have access to these APIs, and objects created based on them like policies or analytics.

 When there is no owner assigned, APIs and objects using it are visible to all users.
-When there is a conflict, for example when a policy has multiple APIs, and the user owns only one of those APIs, he will have access to the object.
+When there is a conflict, for example when a policy has multiple APIs, and the user owns only one of those APIs, they will have access to the object.